Documentation

 In the Ed theme, comments are disabled by default for all content types to maintain simplicity and focus for users.
 This includes all posts (poems, narratives, dramas, and blog posts) and pages.
 This setting helps ensure that comments are only enabled where they are explicitly needed, allowing for more granular control over site interactions.

-# Default configuration in params.yaml to disable comments globally
+# Default site configuration to disable comments globally

 # ...